diegum/cookiecutter-cpp-mobile/{{ cookiecutter.Repo }}/README.md

     $ buck run terminal

+## Software craftsmanship

-## Testing
+### Testing

-This library aggregates a Catch/2 test framework.
+This library aggregates a [Catch/2 test framework](http://catch-lib.net/).
 To build and run tests:

     $ buck run test

+### Documentation

+Make sure that you have [Doxygen](http://www.doxygen.nl) installed in your machine and generate the Javadoc-like documentation with:

+    $ buck run doc

+### Style checking

+Make sure that you have [Cppcheck](http://cppcheck.sourceforge.net) installed in your machine.
+Look for potential C++ coding style violations with:

+    $ buck run lint

-## Project Generation
+## Project generation

 You can create projects for IntelliJ (Android) and Xcode (iOS) so you can use your IDE to make changes to your project still.
-This is unnecessary if you happen to be using [Nuclide](http://nuclide.io/).

 ### Android